-In the unlikely event that a pupil's behaviour becomes extreme and likely to cause harm or damage, and following a dynamic visual risk assessment, we may resort to physical intervention via one of our Team Teach trained staff members in order to keep people safe (in accord with the Department for Education guidance regarding use of reasonable force in schools 2013).
-If necessary, we will refer a matter to the police and/or consider suspension of a pupil's placement.
+In the unlikely event that a pupil's behaviour becomes extreme and likely to cause harm or damage, and following a dynamic visual risk assessment, we may resort to physical intervention in accord with the Department for Education guidance regarding use of reasonable force in schools 2013.
+If necessary, we will refer a matter to the police and/or consider sanctions of the student.